fsantanna-uerj/serrapilheira/Submissao/final.md

 in November at REBLS'18 (Reactive and Event-Based Languages and Systems).
 The papers are attached as the files "lctes-wip-18.pdf" and "rebls-wip-18.pdf".

-TODO: jsa

-In the first paper, which targets embedded system researchers, we describe the design at a higher level, first discussing why current languages cannot provide automatic standby for applications, and then why and how we can extend Céu to understand which level of standby to adopt after each reaction and how to awake only from hardware interrupts.
+The first paper, which targets embedded system researchers, describes our design at a higher level, first discussing why current languages cannot provide automatic standby for applications, and then why and how we can extend Céu to understand which level of standby to adopt after each reaction and how to awake only from hardware interrupts.

-In the second paper, which targets reactive language designers, we described the technical details of interrupt service routines in Céu.
+The second paper, which targets reactive language designers, describes the technical details of interrupt service routines in Céu.
 For instance, we detailed how programmers can map an input from the environment (e.g., a button press) to a reaction in the program.
 We also discussed the safety threads due to concurrency and how Céu can detect